 Do you really believe that it was by chance that this chosen disciple was absent, then came and heard, heard and doubted, doubted and touched, touched and believed?
 It was not by chance but in God’s providence.
 In a marvellous way God’s mercy arranged that the disbelieving disciple, in touching the wounds of his master’s body, should heal our wounds of disbelief.
 The disbelief of Thomas has done more for our faith than the faith of the other disciples.
 As he touches Christ and is won over to belief, every doubt is cast aside and our faith is strengthened.
 So the disciple who doubted, then felt Christ’s wounds, becomes a witness to the reality of the resurrection.

-The faith of Thomas the Apostle would soon resound to the ‘ends of the earth’, for by our tradition it was he who brought to faith to farthest regions, to Asia, India and beyond…Their voice goes out through all the earth, their word to the end of the world.
+The faith of Thomas the Apostle would soon resound to the ‘ends of the earth’, for by our tradition it was he who brought to faith farther than all the other Apostles, to Asia, India, where he by tradition met his martyrdom, and where he has been venerated since time immemorial…Their voice goes out through all the earth, their word to the end of the world.